 By the time people turn to someone else for help with a conflict, many of them are already feeling discouraged about resolving the situation, either because of their opponent's stubborn behavior or because of all the mistakes they themselves have made.
 You must deliberately counteract this pessimism.
-Like a coach whose team is

-A good coach doesn't run the plays for the players. trailing at halftime, your job is to rekindle hope and motivate them to play even harder.
+Like a coach whose team is trailing at halftime, your job is to rekindle hope and motivate them to play even harder.
 In biblical terms, you need to "warn those who are idle, encourage the timid, help the weak, [and] be patient with everyone" (1 Thess.
 5:14-15).